Git Revision Graph

 - Toolbar and context menu actions inside the Revision Graph

-- Command Palette access to refresh, compare, compare-with-worktree, checkout, merge, open graph, and repository selection actions
+- Command Palette access to compare, compare-with-worktree, checkout, merge, and open graph actions

 - File-level diff opening through the native VS Code diff editor